 Future sales of a substantial number of our common shares, or the perception that such sales will occur, could cause a decline in the market price of our common shares.
 If certain of our shareholders sell substantial amounts of common shares in the public market, or the market perceives that such sales may occur, the market price of our common shares and our ability to raise capital through an issue of equity securities in the future could be adversely affected.
 We also entered into a registration rights agreement in connection with the Series E Private Placement with certain investors in the Series E Private Placement pursuant to which we agreed under certain circumstances to file a registration statement to register the resale of the common shares held by certain of our existing shareholders, as well as to cooperate in certain public offerings of such common shares.
 We will be required to file an amendment to our registration statement on Form F-3 on or prior to August 27, 2018 to register up to 18,041,000 common shares held by one of our shareholders pursuant to these rights.
 In addition, we have adopted a new omnibus equity incentive plan under which we have the discretion to grant a broad range of equity-based awards to eligible participants.
 These shares were registered pursuant to the registration statement on Form S-8 that we filed with SEC and, therefore, can be freely sold in the public market upon issuance, subject to volume limitations applicable to affiliates.
-If a large number of our common shares and impede our common shares are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.
+If a large number of our common shares or securities convertible into our common shares are sold in the public market after they become eligible for sale, the sales could reduce the trading price of our common shares and impede our ability to raise future capital.

-If you purchase common shares in this offering, you will suffer immediate dilution of your investment.
+If you purchased common shares in this offering, you will suffer immediate dilution of your investment.

-The Offering Price will be substantially higher than the as adjusted net tangible book value per common share.
-Therefore, if you purchase common shares in this offering, you will pay a price per common share that substantially exceeds our as adjusted net tangible book value per common share after this offering.
-Based on the assumed public offering price of \$12.35 per common share (the last reported sale price of our common shares on The Nasdaq Global Market on July 16, 2018), you will experience immediate dilution of \$9.32(CHF 8.89) per common share, representing the difference between our as adjusted net tangible book value per common share after giving effect to this offering and the Offering Price.
+The Offering Price is substantially higher than the as adjusted net tangible book value per common share.
+Therefore, if you purchased common shares in this offering, you will pay a price per common share that substantially exceeds our as adjusted net tangible book value per common share after this offering.
+Based on the public offering price of \$11.75 per common share, you will experience immediate dilution of \$8.79 (CHF 8.37) per common share, representing the difference between our as adjusted net tangible book value per common share after giving effect to this offering and the Offering Price.
 To the extent outstanding options or warrants are exercised, you will incur further dilution.
 See "Dilution."